 Both years I took the kids and my wife.
 It was just an amazing experience.
 Clark still talks about it.
 He’s an agent in Chicago now.

-While he won’t be in Nashville this year himself, MacLean does have a rooting interest in the form of friend and former pupil, Atlantic Division coach Gerard Gallant of the Florida Panthers.
+Although he won’t be in Nashville, MacLean will have a rooting interest in the form of friend and former pupil, Atlantic Division coach Gerard Gallant of the Florida Panthers.

 MacLean: I talk to Gerard often.
 This is a guy I taught in high school.
 I coached him in Detroit as a player.
 I coahced him in Summerside in junior for a few games.
 I hired him to his first coaching job in Columbus and then he ends up with my Panthers.
 Is that weird, or what?